 - c Click OK to close the region editor.

-- 6 Assign the monitor a logical source (see Assigning Logical Sources or Monitor Wall Destinations to Monitors on page 252).
+- 6 Assign the monitor a logical source (see Assigning Logical Sources or Monitor Wall Destinations to Monitors on page 258).

 - 7 On the File menu, click Save.

-The Save Layout window appears.

-- 8 Type a name for the layout, and then click Save.
+8 Type a name for the layout, and then click Save.